onqtam/headjack/docs/how/unsorted/roadmap.md

 - countering the "if we build it - they will come" wishful thinking with specifics

+The goal is for this idea to spread by word of mouth

 - partner with
     https://twitter.com/odyseeteam
     https://compdemocracy.org/about/